 - Patients with musculoskeletal symptoms that may be due to vitamin D deficiency (e.g. long term wide spread pain).

-Routine monitoring of vitamin D is usually unnecessary, but may be required for patients that continue to have symptoms of vitamin D deficiency despite supplementation.
-Since vitamin D is a fat-soluble vitamin and is absorbed from the intestine like a fat, it may also need to be monitored in individuals with diseases that interfere with fat absorption, such as cystic fibrosis and Crohn’s disease, It is also used to monitor people who have had gastric bypass surgery and may not be able to absorb enough vitamin D.
+Routine monitoring of vitamin D is usually unnecessary, but may be required for patients that continue to have symptoms of vitamin D deficiency despite supplementation or poor compliance with medication is suspected.
+Since vitamin D is a fat-soluble vitamin and is absorbed from the intestine like a fat, it may also need to be monitored in individuals with diseases that interfere with fat absorption, such as cystic fibrosis and Crohn’s disease.
+It is also used to monitor people who have had gastric bypass surgery and may not be able to absorb enough vitamin D.

 Screening for vitamin D deficiency is not recommended in asymptomatic individuals.